 Using a marketing project management tool is key for marketing teams.
 At the same time, though, 24 percent of marketers have trouble identifying which tools and technologies best meet their unique needs.

-Have you been thinking about using marketing project management software for your team?
+Have you been thinking about using marketing project management software for your team when you are planning your marketing budget and strategy?
 Are you unsure of which software to purchase?
 If so, keep reading.
-Listed below are the six best marketing project management tools you ought to consider using in 2020.
+Listed below are the six best marketing project management tools you ought to consider using in 2022 as per this gohighlevel reviews.

 Weekdone is not a traditional project management app.
 However, it’s still an incredible option for marketing teams that need help staying on top of projects.